Romantic Dallas Restaurants For Valentine’s Day

 Dallas infamous Fairmont Hotel was a stop we made recently to try some of the chef’s delights, but the Pyramid Restaurant and Bar really offers an incredible mention for Valentine’s Day.
 The restaurant setting is modern with an ambiance that relaxes and an award-winning culinary team prepares modern American cuisine using local growers whenever possible.
 As often as possible the menu pulls from herbs and vegetables from the hotels 3,000 square foot herb and vegetable garden on the rooftop terrace.
-For Valentine’s Day special packages will win her heart beginning with a package called Be My Valentine.
+Make sure and ask about the Valentine’s Day special packages.

-In McKinney, go for either the fresh food with twist at Harvest Seasonal Kitchen or the new Bien Salsa just one block over, both are located in McKinney’s historical town square.
+In McKinney, go for the fresh food with a twist at Harvest Seasonal Kitchen.

-Harvest not only offers some of the best food in town , think crispy green tomatoes, deviled eggs for appetizers and beer battered Texas Striped Bass or Chicken Fried Chicken for a main, but the décor is a lazy, shabby chic with an overall maxim to work with only local and fresh vendors.
-The menu is seasonal featuring organic and while owners say “We aren’t changing the world,” they also add “but we hope to plant a seed of consideration of sustainability for future generations to come.”
+Harvest offers some of the best food in town , think crispy green tomatoes, deviled eggs for appetizers and beer battered Texas Striped Bass or Chicken Fried Chicken for a main.
+We love the décor, a lazy, shabby chic with an overall maxim to work with only local and fresh vendors.
+The menu is seasonal featuring organic ingredients.
+And while owners say “We aren’t changing the world,” they also add “but we hope to plant a seed of consideration of sustainability for future generations to come.”